-Students successfully completing this certificate program will be prepared to enter the mechatronics working environment with a nationally recognized Level 1 Siemens Mechatronics System Certification.
+Students successfully completing this certificate program will be prepared to enter the mechatronics working environment with a nationally recognized Level 1 Siemens Mechatronics Systems Certification.
 They will be able to configure and troubleshoot mechatronics systems throughout the industry.

-- · describe and apply safety rules while working on a mechatronics system - explain the physical operation of electromagnetic and electrostatic components such as coils, solenoids, relays and various sensors used in a mechatronics system - explain what a mechatronics system is and the interrelationships of components and modules within a complex mechatronics system with a focus on (electro) pneumatic and hydraulic control systems. - describe troubleshooting, maintenance and safety issues revolving around (electro) pneumatic and hydraulic circuits within a mechatronics system
+- · describe and apply safety rules while working on a mechatronics systems - explain the physical operation of electromagnetic and electrostatic components such as coils, solenoids, relays and various sensors used in a mechatronics systems - explain what a mechatronics systems is and the interrelationships of components and modules within a complex mechatronics systems with a focus on (electro) pneumatic and hydraulic control systems. - describe troubleshooting, maintenance and safety issues revolving around (electro) pneumatic and hydraulic circuits within a mechatronics systems

 Major

 EMA 110 Electrical Components 4

-EMA 120 Mechanical Components 3
+EMA 120 Mechanical Components

 & Electric Motors 4

 EMA 130 Electro-pneumatic &

 Hydraulic Control.
 Cir.
 4

 EMA 140 Digital Fund. & Prog.

 Logic Controllers 4

-- 16
+1 6